63rd District Court

 * Does not apply to misdemeanor citations.
 Refer to the back of your citation or contact the court for procedures regarding misdemeanors.

-Credit card payments (Visa, MasterCard & Discover Only) are accepted only in person with a signature and proper identification.
+Credit card payments (Visa, MasterCard & Discover Only) are accepted in person with a signature and proper identification.

 Cash payments are accepted in person only.
 Do not send cash payments through the mail.